 Seattle Cancer Care Alliance (SCCA) was the first in the region offer digital mammography, a technique that captures X-ray images digitally for a more accurate diagnosis.
-Studies have shown that digital mammography detects up to 28 percent more cancers than traditional mammography.
-For more information about mammography at SCCA, check out the digital mammography section of our Web site.
+Many studies show that doctors who specialize in mammography are more accurate at interpreting the images when compared to doctors with less experience.
+For more information about mammography at SCCA, check out the digital mammography section of our website.

 Digital Breast Tomosynthesis, or 3D mammography, is a new technology that allows doctors to examine breast tissue one layer at a time.
 3D mammography is available at the Seattle Cancer Care Alliance Mobile Mammography Van.